 In the stores, look for fresh berries that are firm, plump, smooth-skinned, with a silver-gray surface bloom.
 Buy deep purple-blue to blue-black berries.
-Avoid soft or shriveled, over-handled, bruised berries and those with signs of mold and of old stock.
+Avoid soft or shriveled, over-handled, bruised berries and those with signs of mold and old stock.

 Once at home, place the berries in a plastic or zip pouch and store inside the refrigerator set at high relative humidity.
 Stored thus, they stay well for up to a week.

-Blueberries are sweet and juicy, stain teeth and tongue deep blue.
+Blueberries are sweet, juicy, and stain mouth deep-blue.
 Trim away any stems and leaves if you have purchased berries directly from the local farmer.

 Here are some serving tips:

-Traditionally, blueberries have been part of food culture of Native Americans.
+Traditionally, blueberries have been part of the food culture of the Native Americans.

-While fresh berries eaten as they are like in table grapes, dried ones added to soup, stews, and to sweeten venison meat.
+While fresh berries are eaten as they are like in table grapes, dried ones added to soup, stews, and to sweeten venison meat.

-Dry bluberries are one of the most preferred berries in the preparation of muffins, pies, and cheesecakes.
+Dry blueberries are one of the most preferred items in the preparation of muffins, pies, and cheesecakes.

-They are also favorite addition in fruit salads, fresh fruit-tarts, ice-creams, etc.
+They are also a favorite addition to fruit salads, fresh fruit tarts, and ice-creams.

-They can also be emlpoyed to make juice, sauce, jellies, and jams.
+They can also be employed to make juice, sauce, jellies, and jams.

 ≻≻-Back to Home page.